|BSE: 509472||Sector: Others|

 To The Members of Cravatex Limited

-Your Directors present the audited Financial Statements of the Company includingaudited Balance Sheet and the Statement of Profit and Loss together with their Report forthe year ended March 31 2017.
+Your Directors are presenting the Sixty Eighth Annual Report on thebusiness and operation of your Company together with the Audited Financial Statements ofthe Company including Audited Balance Sheet and the Statement of Profit and Loss for thefinancial year ended March 31 2020.

 STATEMENT OF COMPANY AFFAIRS

 The Financial Year 2019-20 witnessed weak macro economic conditions andgrowth slow down in the overall market.
 With outbreak of Corona Virus at the fag end ofthe year made matters more challenging.
 Though the income stream of the company by way oflease rentals have not been affected during the FY 2019-20 the trading business wasstalled in the month of March 2020 impacting further growth in the revenue.

 The total revenue from operations of the Company for the year underreview was Rs 242.07 lacs as against Rs.
 103.95 lacs in the previous year.
 The increase inrevenue was driven by trading business.
 The profit before finance cost depreciation andtaxation stood at Rs.
 420.23 lacs as against Rs.
 479.72 lacs for the previous year mainlydue to write off of old bad debt of Rs 35 lacs cleaning the balance sheet .
 The matter issubjudice and it will be written back on settlement in future.
 However profit after taxfor the year at Rs.
 232.15 lacs as against Rs.
 226.44 lacs for the previous year wasmarginally higher.
 The total comprehensive income for the year was Rs.
 226.83 lacs asagainst Rs.
 224.47 lacs for the previous year.